R-404a, its properties and possible alternatives

 Basic information about R-404a / R-507

-The F-Gas Regulation (EU) 517/2014 came into force on January 1, 2015.
-It is stricter than the previously applicable F-Gas Regulation of 2006.
+The revision of the F-Gas Regulation (Regulation (EU) 2024/573) came into force on March 11, 2024 and represents a significant tightening of the previously applicable F-Gas Regulations from 2006 and 2014.
 It applies in all European Union member states and is part of the European roadmap for a low-carbon economy.
-Its central goal is to significantly reduce fluorinated greenhouse gases in order to protect the climate and environment.
+Its central goal is to significantly reduce fluorinated greenhouse gases in order to protect the climate and environment, with a complete phase-out of HFCs by 2025.

 Current situation

-It became illegal to sell new systems containing R-404a refrigerant on December 31, 2019.
-Since then, the current F-Gas Regulation (EU) No. 517/2014 has made it illegal to market stationary refrigeration equipment containing F-gases with a GWP (global warming potential) value of 2,500 or more.
-This prohibition affects R-404a since it has a GWP of 3,920.
+It became illegal to sell new systems containing R-404a or R-507 refrigerant on December 31, 2019.
+Since then, the previous F-Gas Regulation (EU) No. 517/2014 has made it illegal to market stationary refrigeration equipment containing F-gases with a GWP (global warming potential) value of 2,500 or more.
+With a GWP of 3922, R 404A and 3985, R 507A are affected by this ban.

-However, refrigeration, air-conditioning and heat pump equipment that was already placed on the market and is still in operation may be filled with recycled and virgin R-404a refrigerant until December 31, 2029.
+However, refrigeration, air-conditioning and heat pump equipment that was already placed on the market and is still in operation may be filled with recycled and virgin R-404a or R-507A refrigerant until December 31, 2029.

-Another measure required by the F-Gas Regulation as part of the phase-down is a gradual, significant quantitative limitation of high-GWP refrigerants by 2030.
+Another measure required by the F-Gas Regulation as part of the phase-down is a gradual, significant quantitative limitation of high-GWP refrigerants in the coming years.
 The foreseeable result: refrigerant scarcity and much higher prices.

 Possible alternatives to R-404a / R-507

-Most manufacturers have developed alternative refrigerants with significantly lower GWPs that already meet the stated requirements, at least for special products.
-Substitutes for R-404a include:
+Most manufacturers have developed alternative refrigerants with significantly lower GWPs that meet the stated requirements, at least for special products.
+The following, among others, are traded as substitutes for R-404A or R-507A and have the same safety group (A1):

 • R-407f (GWP 1,825)